700 fans camp out for ‘Catching Fire’ premiere

 Fan camp participants won their spots in an online lottery.
 The camp began Saturday morning, when fans were split into “districts,” echoing a tenet from the books.
 They were responsible for their own tents and sleeping gear, but Lionsgate, which also hosted a fan camp for the first “Hunger Games” film, provided diversions such as cast visits and contests.
 Director Francis Lawrence and star Josh Hutcherson were among the stars who dropped by during the two-and-a-half-day campout.

-Fans brought their own hand-made posters, and many carried copies of the second book in the series by Suzanne Collins.
+Fans brought their own hand-made posters to the premiere, and many carried copies of the second book in the series by Suzanne Collins.

 “The coolest thing was meeting all of these people,” the 29-year-old said, adding that he had come alone but now belonged to a group of 10, who planned to watch the film together.